Tournaments

 A reasonable requirement of any tournament solution is to be invariant under isomorphisms.
 That is, relabelling the alternatives (but preserving the structure of the tournament graph) should yield the same winners.
 Basically, the algorithm should not use labels of the alternatives (e.g. names of sports teams) to determine who wins.
 An example is that the algorithm should not tie-break by alphabetical ordering of the alternatives.

-Formally, if h:AAh: A \to A' is an isomorphism between 2 tournaments, then the subset of that a tournament solution SS chooses from TT' is the image (with respect to hh) of the subset that SS chooses from TT.
+Formally, if h:A→A′ is an isomorphism between 2 tournaments, then the subset of that a tournament solution S chooses from T′ is the image (with respect to h) of the subset that S chooses from T.

 As a direct consequence of this, in a cyclic tournament of size 3, every tournament solution must select ALL alternatives.